 COVID-19 Penalty Waivers

 If you were unable to pay your property taxes by the deadline because of the COVID-19 crisis, we encourage you to submit an online request for a penalty waiver below.
-You can’t apply for a waiver until after the tax deadline has passed, and you must apply once for each bill.

 I impound my property taxes as part of my mortgage payment to my bank.
 What does this mean for me?
 You should continue to make your payments to the bank.
 Impounded property tax payments are not eligible for COVID-19 related penalty waivers.
 Companies who hold onto your impounded payments all year are also not eligible for a COVID-19 related penalty waiver.